Capturing alternative data in practice: Transform news sentiment into actionable insights

 How did you approach these questions in detail?

-Several software solutions in this space are basically at your fingertips these days, which means you can implement a neural network in no time.
-Tech-wise, I employed PyTorch, a popular open-source deep learning package.
-In this framework I coded up a custom architecture for autoencoders with supervisions (supervised autoencoders) that integrates both dimensionality reduction and supervised learning.
-In simple words, this particular architecture allows the model to learn compact sentiment data representations that are already well adapted to our financial use case by way of the supervisions.
+Several software solutions in the autoencoder space are basically at your fingertips these days, which means you can implement a neural network in no time.
+Tech-wise, I employed PyTorch, a popular open-source deep learning package to crease a custom model called a supervised encoder.
+This model helps to both shrink data size and learn from labelled examples.
+Simply put, it helps the model understand and organise sentiment data in a way that fits our financial needs.

 What were your findings?